SecRank/secrank-sourcecode/README.md

   - `--class`: The entry point for your application (e.g. com.secrank.examples.TopFQDNDailyRelease).
   - `--queue`: Set up queue name if you are using YARN.

 According to your data amount, modify `--driver-cores`, `--driver-memory`, `--num-executors`, `--executor-cores` and `--executor-memory` to your custom resource allocation to execute the job.
-For example, we use 300 executors each configured with 2 cores and 4 GB of memory for our daily top 1M list computing (check the details in our paper).
+For example, we use 300 executors each configured with 2 cores and 4 GB of memory for our daily top 1M list computation (check the details in our paper).

 ## Citation